catfzl/API-Testing-REST/README.md

-# API-Automation-Testing-REST
+> [!Note] API-Automation-Testing-REST
-This repository showcases example automated API testing using industry standard tools and techniques, demonstrating how to effectively test RESTful APIs, ensuring functionality, reliability, and performance.
+> This repository showcases example automated API testing using industry standard tools and techniques, demonstrating how to effectively test RESTful APIs, ensuring functionality, reliability, and performance.

 # IAM Automation Testing